Softcatala/nmt-softcatala/README.md

 ## Apertium API

-One of the use cases of Machine Translation is to use to speed up the work of translators.
+One of the use cases for Machine Translation is to use it to speed up the work of translators.

-In order to integrate easily with already existing translation tools we support part of the [Apertium Web API](https://wiki.apertium.org/wiki/Apertium-apy).
-This means that you can use any tool that has support with Apertium.
+In order to integrate easily with already existing translation tools we support the [Apertium Web API](https://wiki.apertium.org/wiki/Apertium-apy).
+This means that you can use any tool that has support for Apertium.

+We confirm that the following tools work using Apertium pluggins:

+* Okapi Framework
+* OmegaT translation plugin
+* Gedit's Apertium plugin

 **Supported methods**